Revisiting weak values through non-normality: Correlation between non-normality and amplifying weak values

 where $\tan \theta_f$ can be expressed as a function of $d_f$ by using~\eqref{eq:dfsigmax1}.
 The explicit formula can be found in Appendix~\ref{appendix:some_analytical_formulas}.
 This relation is shown in panel c) of Fig.~\ref{fig:figure_sigma_x} for several values of the parameter $\theta_i$ and by restricting $d_f$ to the range corresponding to anomalous weak values, i.e., $|\hat{\sigma}_{x,w}|^2>1$.

-In conclusion in Fig.~\ref{fig:figure_sigma_x}, we have considered the case for the observable $\hat{\sigma}_x$ and observed that the Henrici departure from normality (panel a) and the pattern of the modulus of the weak value (panel b) exhibit a good correlation in the region of anomalous weak values, especially in the region where $|O_w|>2$, namely associated to yellow values.
-Near the boundary between anomalous and non-anomalous weak values (red curves), some differences are appreciable: in particular, the value of the minimum of the Henrici departure from normality is smaller than the modulus of the weak value (the former is associated with a darker blue than the latter).
-On the other hand, considering the region associated to values that are not anomalous, i.e., the region bounded by the red curve and containing the point $(\pi/4,\pi,4)$, the patterns are completely different, we can indeed appreciate the presence of minima in the top-left and bottom-right corners for the weak value (b) and in the center in the case of the Henrici departure from normality (a).
+In conclusion in Fig.~\ref{fig:figure_sigma_x}, we have considered the case for the observable $\hat{\sigma}_x$ and observed that the Henrici departure from normality of both $\hat{A}$ and $\hat{A}'$ (panels a and d) and the pattern of the modulus of the weak value (panel b) exhibit a good correlation in the region of anomalous weak values, especially in the region where $|O_w|>2$, namely associated to yellow values.
+Near the boundary between anomalous and non-anomalous weak values (red curves), some differences are appreciable: in particular, the value of the minimum of the Henrici departure from normality of both $\hat{A}$ and $\hat{A}'$ are smaller than the modulus of the weak value (the former are associated with darker blue regions than the latter).
+On the other hand, considering the region associated to values that are not anomalous, i.e., the region bounded by the red curve and containing the point $(\pi/4,\pi,4)$, the patterns are completely different, we can indeed appreciate the presence of minima in the top-left and bottom-right corners for the weak value (b) and in vertical and horizontal center lines in the case of the Henrici departure from normality of $\hat{A}$ and $\hat{A}'$ (a and d).
 In Fig.~\ref{fig:figure_sigma_x}c), we observed that the squared modulus of the weak value increases as a function of the Henrici departure from normality.
 The dependence appears linear once the weak value reaches large values (red and orange curves).
 The point of interception with the axis $\left(|\sigma_{x,w}|^2=0\right)$ depends on the initial angle, $\theta_i$.
 However, when the weak value does not reach large values (green and yellow curves), the dependence is closer to quadratic.
 The analytical formulas can be found in appendix \ref{appendix:some_analytical_formulas}.
 The behaviour of these functions is thus very rich.